-Glaciers play an important role in global chemical cycles due to the production of fine-grained sediments that participate in carbonate and silicate mineral weathering reactions (Table 1), which are the principal sink of atmospheric CO2 30 over geologic timescales (Berner et al., 1983; Walker et al., 1981).
-Variations in the weathering intensity of comminuted sediments may contribute to glacial-interglacial atmospheric $CO_2$ variations as sediments are alternately covered by ice and exposed following ice retreat.
-However, the importance of $CO_2$ consumption by mineral weathering is poorly understood, including effects from the advance and retreat of continental ice sheets (Ludwig et al., 1999).
-Recent evaluations of carbon budgets in proglacial environments indicate that mineral weathering results in net sequestration of atmospheric $CO_2$ , suggesting that proglacial systems are underrecognized as Arctic CO2 sinks (St Pierre et al., 2019), however alternate processes could lead to the production of greenhouse gases in glacial systems.
+Glaciers play an important role in global chemical cycles due to the production of fine-grained sediments that participate in carbonate and silicate mineral weathering reactions (Table 1), which are the principal sink of atmospheric CO2 over geologic timescales (Berner et al., 1983; Walker et al., 1981).
+Variations in the weathering intensity of comminuted sediments may contribute to glacial-interglacial atmospheric CO2 variations as sediments are alternately covered by ice and exposed following ice retreat.
+However, the importance of CO2 consumption by mineral weathering is poorly understood, including effects from the advance and retreat of continental ice sheets (Ludwig et al., 1999).
+Recent evaluations of carbon that proglacial systems are underrecognized as Arctic CO2 sinks (St. Pierre et al., 2019), however alternate processes could lead to the production of greenhouse gases (GHG) in glacial systems.
 For instance, CH4 production in anaerobic subglacial environments driven by the remineralization of organic matter (OM) contained in soils and forests covered during glacial margin fluctuations has been suggested as a potential carbon feedback to drive warming (Sharp et al., 1999; Wadham et al., 2008).
-Because the global warming potential of CH4 is 25 times greater than CO2, even limited subglacial methanogenesis has the potential to strongly impact the greenhouse gas composition of glacial meltwater.
-Combined inorganic and organic subglacial processes may therefore produce glacial meltwater that is a source or sink of greenhouse gas.
-While the net impact of these processes on modern carbon fluxes is poorly constrained, determining these impacts will improve modern carbon budgets as well as depictions of how fluxes may have evolved during the advance and retreat of continental ice sheets.
+Because the global warming potential of CH4 is 25 times greater than CO2, even limited subglacial methanogenesis has the potential to strongly impact the GHG effect of glacial meltwater.
+Combined inorganic and organic subglacial processes may therefore produce glacial meltwater that is a source or sink of GHG.
+While the net impact of these processes on modern carbon fluxes is poorly constrained, determining these impacts will improve modern carbon budgets as well as depictions of